-There are 4,092,730 miles of public road in America and 93 days of summer.
+There are 4,092,730 miles of public road in America.
 We’re gonna show you how to make the most of all of them without the hassle of competing with the crowds at Niagara Falls or draining your bank account to see the Northern Lights.
 Here are five unique adventures that belong on your summer 2018 bucket list.
 Each as Instagram-worthy as the next!

 (Be sure to tag #ontwolanes so we can follow your journey!)